pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/gpus.md

 - If you already have a GPU enabled Kubernetes cluster, skip to [Configure GPUs in Pipelines](#configure-gpus-in-pipelines).
 - Otherwise, read the following section.
-## Set up a GPU-enabled Kubernetes Cluster
+## Set up a GPU enabled Kubernetes Cluster

 Pachyderm leverages [Kubernetes Device Plugins](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins/) to let Kubernetes Pods access specialized hardware such as GPUs.
 For instructions on how to set up a GPU-enabled Kubernetes cluster